Brachingo/OChemR/arrow_78/README.md

 ##### Step 5: Loop for validation images.
  - Remember to change "train_path" in all scripts to validation path. ex: images/val/
+ - Remember to also change number of reactions per epoch to 1500, and in file `labellingImage.py` the number of reactions that will be labelled (line 56)

 ##### Step 6: Create .json files to run DETR.
  - folder: DatasetsConversion/_Yolo2COCO/